stephaneVercouillieBMID/slate/source/index.html.md

 The fingerprint of the SSL/TLS certificate is xxxxxxx.

+itsme(r) supports the use of the HTTP GET and POST

 The User is redirected to the interface of the itsme Authorization endpoint.
 This will be a webpage if the User is in the Service Provider website, or a webview if the User is in a Service Provider App.
 The parameters of the redirection URL contain all information itsme needs to execute the Authentication and Authorization process, according to the OpenID specifications :

 Parameter | Required | Comment